 Measuring Customer Satisfaction is one of the most important things that your business can do, so why not do it?
 The results can be amazing, allowing your company to report on trends and correlations with FRT, specific enquiry types, product quality issues etc.

 One last thing, don't allow your agents to choose who does and doesn't get a satisfaction survey.
 The results will be amazingly positive if you do, but not the most important results you need to see to improve your business.

 - Let's Make some noise people!

-Zendesk Support makes a lot of noise for Agents!
-By this I mean that the standard notifications will have their inboxes full within minutes of launching Zendesk.
-Agents should be working in Zendesk and not being reactive through email alerts in their inbox, so turn these off and your customer service will be better off for it!
+Zendesk Support makes a lot of email noise in Agent inboxes!
+By this I mean that the standard Zendesk notifications send out emails to agents when they receive an update on a ticket, get assigned a ticket or a ticket hits the Zendesk group.
+Agents should be focussed on tickets in the Zendesk portal and not being reactive through email alerts in their inbox.
+Turn these notifications off and your customer service team will be a lot Zen-er!